 Further south, the town of Lalibela was a stronghold of Christianity that was cut off from the outside world for centuries.
 Walk among white-robed devotees through underground medieval churches, each of which was chiseled wholly from stone.

 Travel to the Simien Mountains to stay in an architecturally designed lodge constructed from rammed earth, wood and thatch on the edge of a deep gorge.
-The property serves as a base for treks to observe the region’s varied fauna, including Gelada monkeys, rock hyraces, and white-billed starlings.
+The property serves as a base for treks to observe the region’s varied fauna, including the gelada monkey, bearded vulture and horned walia ibex.

 In the nation’s capital, Addis Ababa, you can visit national museums, taste true Ethiopian coffee, and experience the world’s most unique jazz scene.